 “And what do you want me for?”

-“One of the problems with a magic system is that there aren’t reasons for everything, not reasons you would accept.
+“One of the problems with magic is that there aren’t reasons for everything.
+It’s not strict cause and effect.
 All you need to know is that we need someone from your world to feel like they belong here, like they have a connection to this place.
-That keeps the place stable, grounded.
-In essence, you would work as our anchor.”
+When that happens, they become what we call an anchor, keeping the place stable and grounded.”

 “We wouldn’t expect you to work full time after this summer.
 A shift a week would be enough.
 It’s not about how much time you spend here, it’s about how well you fit.”

 Smith shifted a few papers on his desk.
 “The problem is that since Sylvia retired in April we haven’t been able to hold onto anybody for very long.
-So things have been slipping, as you can see.”
+So things have been slipping, as you have seen.”